RaineyI/Movies/README.md

 ### About
 "Movies" is a Java-based Android application that allows users to explore and manage a list of movies: view specific details about each movie, add or remove movies from the user's favorites list.\
-The app utilizes the [Kinopoisk API](https://kinopoisk.dev/) to fetch movie data.
+The app uses the [Kinopoisk API](https://kinopoisk.dev/) to fetch movie data.

 ### Tech Stack
 * Java